nucleoType98/Crypto-Viper/README.md

 ```

-### Gen RSA Private/Public Key and Store *_r* into appropriate File/s
+### Gen RSA Private/Public Key and Store into appropriate File/s

-> Provide a path for the file to store key into as first argument, as second argument a Flag describing the destination store type, The default behavior(RSA_KEY_FLAG::SCRIPT_COLLECTOR) is to store the key locally within the code, to store a key within a file RSA_KEY_FLAG::FILE_COLLECTOR Flag is required
+> Provide a path for the file to store key into as first argument, as second argument a Flag describing the operation mode, if save the key/s to a file/s or not, The default behavior(RSA_KEY_FLAG::SCRIPT_COLLECTOR) is to store the key locally within the code, to store a key within a file then just set RSA_KEY_FLAG::FILE_COLLECTOR as 2nd argument.

 Available Flags